harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/resource-access-restrict.md

 title: Resource Access Restrict
 ---

-The AWS Resource Access Restrict chaos experiment allows you to create network access restrictions by selectively blocking incoming or outgoing traffic from a security group associated with a specific service
+The AWS Resource Access Restrict chaos experiment allows you to create network access restrictions by selectively blocking incoming or outgoing traffic from a security group associated with a specific service.

 ![Resource Access Restrict](./static/images/resource-access-restrict.png)

 ## Use cases

-Resource Access restrict:

 - This experiment enables you to simulate scenarios where network connectivity is restricted for an AWS service, providing valuable insights into the behavior and resilience of your system in such conditions.
 - By imposing these access restrictions, you can evaluate how your application and resources handle limited network access and ensure that they continue to operate effectively and securely.